Dicamba: Use on dicamba-tolerant crops

+Despite the control measures implemented by the EPA in 2020, the 2021 incident reports showed little change in the number, severity, and/or geographic extent of dicamba-related incidents.
+In March 2022 and in February 2023, EPA approved additional labeling to further restrict use of OTT dicamba to reduce the likelihood of volatility and offsite movement of OTT dicamba by avoiding application on days with high temperatures.
+The restrictions apply to Minnesota, Iowa, Illinois, Indiana, and South Dakota.

 Lawsuits

 In February 2018, it was reported that numerous farmers from 21 states had filed lawsuits against Monsanto alleging that dicamba damaged their crops, with the most prominent cases coming from Missouri and Arkansas.
 By August 2019, more lawsuits were filed, alleging that dicamba had damaged crops, gardens, and trees of neighbors of the farmers who used it.

 On 27 January 2020, the first trial concerning dicamba-related products began in Cape Girardeau, Missouri.
 The lawsuit involves a peach farmer who alleged that dicamba-based herbicides caused significant damage to his crops and trees.
 It had also been filed in November 2016, when dicamba was still owned by Monsanto.
 On 14 February 2020, the jury involved in the lawsuit ruled against dicamba owner Bayer and its co-defendant BASF and found in favor of the peach grower, Bader Farms owner Bill Bader.
 Bayer and BASF were also ordered to pay Bader $15 million in damages.
 On 15 February 2020, Monsanto and BASF were ordered to pay an additional $250 million in punitive damages.
 Court documents revealed Monsanto had used dicamba drift as a sales pitch to convince farmers to buy their proprietary dicamba-resistant seeds or face devastated crops.

 On 17 February, it was announced that dicamba would face many more lawsuits.
 On 26 February, the Peiffer Wolf Carr & Kane Law Firm announced that after the Bader verdict, more than 2,000 U.S. farmers hired the law firm to represent them in upcoming lawsuits.

-In June 2020, Bayer agreed to a settlement of up to $400 million for all 2015-2020 crop year dicamba claims, not including the $250 million judgement.
+In June 2020, Bayer agreed to a settlement of up to $400 million for all 2015–2020 crop year dicamba claims, not including the $250 million judgement.
 On 25 November 2020, U.S. District Judge Stephen Limbaugh Jr. reduced the punitive damage amount in the Bader Farms case to $60 million.